49ers EDU and 42 Silicon Valley: A Dream Team Partnership

 Reb, 23: “I like working with kids and it seemed like a fun opportunity to get them excited about coding.
 It has been a really great experience and I think I have learned a lot about how to motivate and engage with young kids.”

 Nataly, 22: “It’s a nice opportunity to see how the whole 42 pedagogy works with the kids.
-I thought it would be a good opportunity to solidify my knowledge because when you are teaching someone it is a good way to know you are actually learning.
-It has been amazing, I learned a lot from them as well.
+I thought it would be a good opportunity to solidify my knowledge.
+Because when you are teaching someone it is a good way to know you are actually learning.
+I learned a lot from them as well, it has been amazing.
 Some of them have prior experience with coding, it is a two-way street and we are learning from them.”

 Jeson, 20: “Not everyone has the fundamentals of Python and it is overwhelming information.
-It is like being asked to sprint a 1000 meter race, you need to jump so quickly.
+You need to jump so quickly.
+It is like being in a 1000 meter race.
 But you look back and see that you got to do this fun stuff that is at a junior college level.”

 49ers Edu and 42 Silicon Valley: Looking Forward to the Future